pewpewlive/hybroid-live/spec/syntax.md

 ## Environments

-Environments are an important aspect of PPL and Livecode.
+Environments are an important aspect of PPL and Hybroid.
 Not specifying the environment will result in a transpile-time error.

 The environment definition must be the first statement in the file.